Skip to main content

 Resident Research Projects

 Browse below to learn about the investigations recently conducted by our residents.
-For information on residents' quality improvement projects as part of their research fellowships, visit the Surgical Outcomes & Quality Improvement Center page.
+For information on residents' quality improvement projects as part of their research fellowships, visit the Northwestern Quality Improvement, Research & Education in Surgery page.

 Current Research Projects